 In a divorce case, you do not need to cite any reason for divorce and can simply seek to obtain a no-fault divorce.
 This means that if there is domestic violence present in your marriage, you do not need to provide proof to the court to secure a divorce.
 This can be good news for abuse victims, as they can separate from their spouse without having to voice any of the reasons they are seeking the divorce.

-In California, courts generally try to ensure that both parents share some form of joint or legal custody after a divorce or separation.
+In California, courts like the Superior Court of Fresno generally try to ensure that both parents share some form of joint or legal custody after a divorce or separation.
 These arrangements would keep a child in contact with both of their parents if the courts deem that such an arrangement would be in the best interests of the child.

 In cases where one parent may pose a threat to their child, the courts can revoke some of their parental rights.
 In these situations, especially if the victimized parent is seeking sole custody of the child, certain forms of evidence can be essential in proving domestic violence has occurred in the home.
 These forms of evidence can include the following: